prites18/prites18.github.io/_posts/2020-03-01-welcome-to-my-blog.md

 I love to code in Python and in this blog I am going to share everything that I am learning about Data Science and Machine Learning.

 So recently I was working on I had built a script that detected discrepancies between similar images and I decided to use PySide2 for the GUI interface.
 When I tried building an executable file, it just didn't work out.
 I looked everywhere, from GitHub to StackOverflow, PySide2 documentation, tried setting up my development environment multiple times, but nothing worked.
 Finally one of the Python development environment configurations clicked and I was able to build my executable.
-If you too are facing a similar issue with PySide2, please check out my GitHub repository where I have placed detailed instructions on how to do it correctly.
+If you too are facing a similar issue with PySide2, please check out my [GitHub gist](https://gist.github.com/pritesh-ranjan/e2956859f60788755ac44105dffac839) where I have placed detailed instructions on how to do it correctly.

 There are many times when we face a programming problem, but we cannot find a solution in any blog or even in StackOverflow.
 So this is also a secondary reason why I am writing this blog.